Maire Aunaste

-Maire Aunaste (née Ütt, born November 7, 1953) is an Estonian journalist.
+Maire Aunaste (née Ütt) is an Estonian journalist.

+Early life and family

 Aunaste's father was Helmut-Endel Ütt and her mother's maiden name was Kalaus.
 She is the oldest of three siblings; her youngest sister is actress Eva Püssa and the middle sister is Tiina Prentsel.

+Career

-She was an Estonian Television presenter for eight years, and news reporter for Aktuaalne kaamera.
-For a total of 10 years, she was hosting an Eesti Televisioon entertainment show Out With You, and Kanal 2's We.
+She was an Estonian Television presenter for eight years, and a news reporter for Aktuaalne kaamera.
+For a total of 10 years, she hosted an Eesti Televisioon entertainment show Out With You, and Kanal 2's We.

-April 27, 2005 in a poll published by the magazine Week, Aunaste was selected as the second best TV host with 626 votes, after Anu Välba, and before Eda-Ines Etti.
+On 27 April 2005, in a poll published by the magazine Week, Aunaste was selected as the second best TV host with 626 votes, after Anu Välba, and before Eda-Ines Etti.